AU-Master-Thesis/thesis/sections/5-discussion/mod.typ

 Our fork of gbpplanner @gbpplanner-fork

+#jonas[here you can skim over these notes, and let us know which seem most relevant, and which make no sense?]

 #todo[
   Discuss/critisize the way the horizon variable is updated.
 By always having it move along, it can end in situations where the robot stops up, cause it cannot arrive at a proper solution, but after some time the robot shoots away, due to the horizon variable moving to far away, thereby sort of overruring the effect of the other factors.
 ]